saylesss88/nix-book/src/nix/hardening_NixOS.md

 sudo journalctl -u dnscrypt-proxy2
 ```

-dnscrypt-proxy2 dnscrypt-proxy2 acts as your local DNS caching resolver.
+`dnscrypt-proxy2` acts as your local DNS caching resolver.

-All DNS clients on your system (dig, curl, most apps, except Firefox which has
+All DNS clients on your system (`dig`, `curl`, most apps, except Firefox which
-its own proxy) use dnscrypt-proxy2.
+has its own proxy) use `dnscrypt-proxy2`.

-dnscrypt-proxy2 filters ads/trackers (using oisd), enforces DNSSEC, and uses
+`dnscrypt-proxy2` filters ads/trackers (using oisd), enforces DNSSEC, and uses
 encrypted transports (DNS-over-HTTPS/DoH, DNSCrypt, optionally
 DNS-over-TLS/DoT).